astromikemerri/thereminimum/README.md

 # Thereminimum
-A tiny digital theremin I created as a test of the Seeed XIAO thumb-sized microcontrollers and a laser range-finder, as well as my soldering.
+A tiny digital theremin I created as a test of the Seeed XIAO thumb-sized microcontrollers and a laser range-finder, as well as battery use and my soldering.

 Hardware required:
 <ul>